wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-disaster-recovery.md

 	+ In the Azure Management Portal, on the **"Configure"** tab of your mobile service, choose "Change database" and then select the newly recovered database.

 7. Your mobile service is now hosted in a different physical location.
 You'll need to update your publishing and/or git credentials to allow for updating your running site.
-	+ If you are using a **.NET backend**, set up your publishing profile again, as described in [Publish your mobile <!-- deleted by customization service](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started#publish-your-mobile-service) --><!-- keep by customization: begin --> service](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started/#publish-your-mobile-service) <!-- keep by customization: end -->.
+	+ If you are using a **.NET backend**, set up your publishing profile again, as described in [Publish your mobile service](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started#publish-your-mobile-service).
 This will update your publishing details to point to the new service location.
 	+ If you are using a **Javascript backend** and managing your service with the Portal, you don't need to take any extra action.
 	+ If you are using a **Javascript backend** and managing your service with node, update your git remote to point to the new repository.
 To do this, you remove the .git file path from your git remote: